A small design studio in Stockholm

 2008: 100% Design London, First Prize “100% Futures Competition

-Product design internship
+Product design and development internship

 Interview with architect and designer Jonas Wagell (founder of JWDA)